 Workplace bullying, discrimination and harassment are some of the most challenging issues for an employer to deal with.
 Deciphering what is and what isn’t bullying or how to actually deal with a harassment complaint when it comes across your desk, is often fraught with difficulty.
-High emotions are involved with the ‘he said, she said’ nature of accusations boggling even the most experienced business owner or manager.
+High emotions are involved with the ‘he said, she said’ nature of accusations, boggling the minds of even the most experienced business owners or managers.

 What is workplace bullying and why should I care?

 Workplace bullying is defined as ‘repeated and unreasonable behaviour directed towards a worker or a group of workers that creates a risk to health and safety’.

 When we break this definition down, for behaviour to meet the legal definition of bullying it must be:

 Repeated: which means it must constitute more than one event, but it doesn’t necessarily have to be the same event.
 Bullying can be a pattern of different types of behaviour.

 Unreasonable: which is assessed by an objective test.
 Meaning, when a reasonable person stands back and assesses the conduct, is it unreasonable?
 It doesn’t matter whether the behaviour is intended to victimise or humiliate, it is whether a reasonable person would consider this to be the case.

 Pose a risk to work health and safety: this is interpreted broadly.
 Causing an individual stress may be sufficient to pose a risk to their health and safety.